search ]

 13. Post Revisions

-In WordPress, there is a system for saving post revisions that allows you to revert back to older revision of a post if needed.
-Whether you like this option or not, there are several configurations you can make in this system:
+WordPress has a built-in revision system that lets you revert to older versions of a post.
+Whether you use this feature or not, there are several configurations you can apply:

 Limit the number of saved revisions